PCtzonoes/team8-guild-2025/GDD/src/mech.md

 	1) Dealer deals 5 random cards to the player, and 1 face up card for the 'trump suit'.
 	2) Player bets between 0 and the number of cards in hand.
 	3) dealer plays 3 cards, 2 face up 1 face down
-	4) player plays 1 card, then the dealer flips the last card, revealing the whole hand
+	4) player plays 1 card, then the dealer flips the last card, revealing the whole hand.
 	5) Highest value card determines who wins the trick, tie goes to the dealer.
 	6) Dealer keeps playing 3 cards until player has no cards left, and the round is over.
-	7) if player has won a number of tricks other than the bet, they lose.
+	7) If player has won a number of tricks other than the bet, they lose.

+Between rounds, the deck must be shuffled.

+## Item Cards

+Before the start of every round of a battle, the player must choose up to 3 of their available 'item cards' that will be drawn into their hand on the very left.
+If the player already has 'item cards' in their hand, they may only select as many item cards as they need to make the total 3.
+If they have none available, or the player has 3 items cards in hand the start of the round, this step is skipped and the dealer proceeds with the dealing cards.

+When an item card is played, it's 'effect' is activated.
+This effect cannot be cancelled, even if the effect requires additional player input - i.e. selecting another card to be transformed or destroyed.
+An item can only be played before the player has played a regular playing card, which signifies the end of the current 'trick'.
+When an item's effect has concluded, it is made unavailable to be selected at the start of the next round, if it there is a next round.

+**Item Effects**
+- The Reaper: Destroy one of the dealer's cards
+- Ascension: Transform a card in hand or one of the opponents cards into a 'Wizard'
+- Damnation: Transform a card in hand or one of the dealer's cards into a 'Jester'
+- **ADDITIONAL ITEMS TO BE DESIGNED**